NeuroMambaLLM: Dynamic Graph Learning of fMRI Functional Connectivity in Autistic Brains Using Mamba and Language Model Reasoning: Conclusion

 \section{Conclusion}

-We introduced NeuroMambaLLM, a framework that learns dynamic functional connectivity directly from fMRI time series and combines efficient temporal modelling with language model reasoning.
-By avoiding fixed connectivity assumptions, the method captures time-varying brain interactions relevant for autism classification while remaining computationally efficient.
+We introduced NeuroMambaLLM, a framework that learns dynamic functional connectivity from fMRI time series and combines temporal modelling with language model reasoning.
+By avoiding fixed connectivity assumptions, the method captures time-varying brain interactions relevant for autism classification.
 Experiments on the ABIDE dataset demonstrate competitive performance and connectivity patterns consistent with known neurobiological findings.
-We note that the current evaluation is limited to ABIDE, and future work will assess generalization across additional datasets and imaging sites.
-LLM-generated explanations may be affected by limitations such as hallucination or overgeneralization; future work will explore constrained prompting and confidence-aware decoding to improve reliability.
+Future work will assess generalization across additional datasets and imaging sites.
+LLM-generated explanations may be affected by limitations such as hallucination or overgeneralization; future work will explore constrained prompting and confidence-aware decoding.
 Importantly, the language model is not introduced to maximize classification accuracy, but to support structured interpretation of dynamic brain patterns in a form that is accessible to domain experts.
-It operates on compact, learned brain-summary representations and does not alter the core prediction pipeline, limiting added complexity.
 Compared to classical models that provide only labels or scores, this approach offers a more complete analysis of temporal and connectivity information, supporting expert reasoning without replacing clinical judgment.
-Overall, linking dynamic brain representations with language-based reasoning enhances interpretability beyond standard black-box models and opens directions for larger datasets, multimodal imaging, and richer clinical reasoning.
+Overall, linking dynamic brain representations with language-based reasoning enhances interpretability beyond standard black-box models and opens directions for richer clinical reasoning.